ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 2.md

 ---

-## What is multivariate regression
+## What is a multivariate regression

 ### Multiple regressors